 Appendix

-We will show here mathematically that the expectation of the second derivative of the likelihood function is equal to the DF divided by the twice of the square of the MS. Suppose there are m set of MS from the ANOVA table, these MS are assumed to have a chi-square distribution.
+We will show here, mathematically, that the expectation of the second derivative of the likelihood function is equal to the DF divided by the twice the square of the MS. Suppose there are m MSs in the ANOVA table, and these MS are assumed to have a chi-square distribution.
 Let these MS be denoted by si2, the distribution can be written as,

 si2~σi2niXni2, i=1, …, m

 where the σi2 denotes the expected MS and ni is the DF for MS si2.
-The likelihood function can be then be shown as
+The likelihood function can then be shownto be

 L = constant - i=1mnilogσi22+nisi22σi2.